Work ethics

 Many companies make their work ethics into marketing points, such as Chipotle advertising that it does not source meat from suppliers that use artificial hormones or antibiotics in their meat production.
 Similarly, Lush’s commitment to minimizing waste by using recycled materials for its labels and paper packaging is based on their ethics.

-What are some examples of Work Ethics?
+What are some examples of work ethics?

 In most cases, work ethics in an organization are derived from secular values like: